ALL images are by the photographer above (free, wild, & unrestrained)

 NO "ZOO" Birds as some seem to photograph and count!!

-Nor escaped cage birds nor any Old McDonald's Farm birds like many eBird listers
+Nor escaped cage birds nor any Old McDonald's Farm birds like many eBird listers count!

 There are images of some of these for reference ONLY but not counted on my ABA list.